lapets/uxadt/README.md

   The Haskell version of the library, ready for packaging.

   - `/Haskell/release.sh`
-  Release script for building package for manual submission to HackageDB (`http://hackage.haskell.org/`).
+  Release script for building package for manual submission to [HackageDB](http://hackage.haskell.org/).

   - `/Haskell/Text/UxADT.hs`
   The source of the Haskell version of the library.